Chief Illiniwek: Controversy

+Charlene Teters, a member of the Spokane Tribe and former graduate student at the University of Illinois, was one of the earlier Native Americans to call for Chief Illiniwek’s retirement and was featured in the documentary "In Whose Honor?"

-From the mid-1970s, the Chief was the subject of debate at the University of Illinois.
+From the mid-1970s, the Chief was the subject of debate at the University of Illinois, including in the 1975 yearbook, The Illio, in which members of the Citizens for the American Indian Movement (AIM) were quoted opposing the Chief.

 In October 1989, Charlene Teters, a graduate student from the Spokane tribe, began protesting the Chief at athletic events after her young son and daughter's humiliated reaction to the Chief's dance at a basketball game.
 Soon, other individuals and organizations began to support the Chief's elimination.
 Some academic departments adopted official stances in favor of retirement of the mascot.
 Other organizations, including the National Association for the Advancement of Colored People, the National Education Association, Amnesty International, the Modern Language Association, and Society for the Study of the Indigenous Languages of the Americas also took positions in favor of retiring the Chief.
 In November 1989, the Illinois state legislature passed a resolution in support of the Chief.

 Student and alumni organizations, such as the Honor the Chief Society and Chief Illiniwek Educational Foundation, are dedicated to explaining and preserving the tradition of Chief Illiniwek.
 The Students for the Chief group formed in 1990.
 Among the national Native American organizations which called for the retirement of the mascot were the National Congress of American Indians and the National Indian Education Association.
 At the Urbana-Champaign campus, the Native American House, the American Indian Studies program, and the Native American student organizations all called for its retirement.